r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 compiled by Rtools40 and earlier, which were built for MSVCRT, an older C runtime for Windows.
 UCRT allows UTF-8 to be used as the native encoding.

-## Building R from source using Rtools44
+## Building R from source using Rtools45

-One may run the Msys2 shell ("Rtools bash" from the startup menu, or run `c:/rtools44/msys2.exe` and run R from there).
+One may run the Msys2 shell ("Rtools45 bash" from the startup menu, or run `c:/rtools45/msys2.exe` and run R from there).
 One may also install additional Msys2 software using `pacman`, e.g.  additional build tools.

 Run the Msys2 shell, update the Msys2 part and install two more package: